Grab a cuppa dads, this is going to be a long article.

-It saves your partner from having to take medication which involves health risks and has side effects, and a similar operation for her is more complicated.
+It saves your partner from having to take daily medication which involves health risks and has side effects, and a similar operation for her is more complicated.

 Looking at another form of contraceptive is a great idea, low libido or not.
 Hormones that are not supposed to be in the body normally pose risks.

 Why She May Not Want Sex #10: She Wants Your Presence